bbc/bigscreen-player/README.md

 ## Example Usage

+We have a working example app - see [docs/example-app].

 ### Initialisation

 Bigscreen Player uses requirejs for managing dependencies.
 Once you have required the player, a playback session can be initalised by simply calling the `init()` function with some initial data.